+"The mullah Muhammad Anim demands surrender of Khinjan Caves and of all his ammunition.
+Further, he demands full control of you and of me and of all your services you have rendered of old to the government I serve.
+We who serve one raj are one-one to remember-one to forget-one to help each other in good time.
 "It may be that vengeance against me would seem sweeter to you than return to your former allegiance.
-In that case, Princess, you only need betray me to the mullah, and be sure my death would leave nothing to be desired by the spectators.
-At present he does not suspect me.
-"Be assured, however, that not to be-
+In that case, Princess, you only need betray me to the muliah, and be sure my death would leave nothing to be desired by the spectators.